gnea/grbl/doc/markdown/jogging.md

    - G20 or G21 - Inch and millimeter mode
    - G90 or G91 - Absolute and incremental distances
    - G53 - Move in machine coordinates
+   - N line numbers are valid.
+Will show in reports, if enabled, but is otherwise ignored.
- - All other g-codes, m-codes, and value words are not accepted in the jog command.
+ - All other g-codes, m-codes, and value words (including S and T) are not accepted in the jog command.
  - Spaces and comments are allowed in the command.
 These are removed by the pre-parser.

  - Example: G21 and G90 are active modal states prior to jogging.
 These are sequential commands.